im95able/Str2D/README.md

 ### Lookup
 If the data isn't sorted, linear lookup is the best you can get.
 If it is, as it is for `str2d::seg::multiset` and `str2d::seg::multimap` binary search(`lower_bound`, `upper_bound`, `equal_range`) can be used.
 Considering the segmented coordinate is a bidirectional iterator, regular binary search wouldn't be a massive improvement over the linear search.
 Binary search algorithms inside the library are aware of the coordinate structures presented above and can use them to an advantage.
 Firstly, a binary search over a range of segments is used to locate the segment on which our element resides.
 After that segment had been located, another binary search
-(regular one) is used to locate the flat iterator of that segment which points to the element we were looking for.
+(regular one) is used to locate the flat iterator of that segment, which points to the element we were looking for.
 ```cpp
 void unorded_lookup_example() {
    seg_vec_t svec = init_vector();